ldanilek/password-protection/README.md

 * MESSAGE_PROGRESS_GROUPS in rsa.c will change the number of asterisks printed while encrypting/decrypting
 * MAX_BITS in lzw.c will change the maximum size of the prefix table, which will affect compression factors

+# Todo

+Still on the list of things to do:

+* Salt the encryption so the same message is encrypted to different data
+* Use multiprocessing with piping between the three stages of the program: archive - compress - encrypt
+    * This actually shouldn't be that bad, but the status messages get more complicated and the LZW short-circuit would be hard.
+    * Possibly could use multiple pipes for communication across processes